SteveMama/DiffusionSync/README.md

 * g. **Dated 29th Nov** HD version of DF_BB2_hindi is available at **https://youtu.be/b51Fr-SBMJM** .
 Experimented using Diffusion models to generate mouth pieces, note the indifferent output of the people in the background.
 This happens due to the dataset bias that Diffusion model has.
 But, progress seems good!
 * h.
 Next stop would be impose a mask layer and apply diffusion models. but still HD level lipsync is Goooood!!!!!
 * i.
 Tried mini-Diffusion model for front facing lipsync.
 Results looks decent.
 Click https://youtu.be/Io3wQY0GSfc for result.
+* j. **RRR Hindi Version with lip sync* available at https://youtu.be/mRsKQvTiCPQ .
+* k.
+Looking forward to fine-tuning Diffusion model and ESRGAN on human faces for more realistic render.
+Bias comes in place due to the model that was trained on art images!